Bonn Climate Change Conference

 For local and subnational governments, Belém delivered mixed results.
 Recognition advanced, but the mandated framework that would formally place cities, states and regions at the heart of implementation did not materialize.
 SB64 is the first opportunity to begin closing that gap.

-What the LGMA is watching for at SB64
+What the LGMA was watching for at SB64

 Just transition: Subnational governments must be in the room

-The Just Transition Work Programme (JTWP) and the newly established Just Transition Mechanism are both active at SB64.
-Across its submissions to both processes, the LGMA’s core demand is consistent: subnational governments must have an equal seat in the Mechanism’s governance, and the final JTWP outcome must include explicit reference to multilevel governance and the role of cities and regions.
+The Just Transition Work Programme (JTWP) and the newly established Just Transition Mechanism were both active at SB64.
+Across its submissions to both processes, the LGMA’s core demanded that subnational governments have an equal seat in the Mechanism’s governance, and the final JTWP outcome include explicit reference to multilevel governance and the role of cities and regions.
 COP30 omitted this language from paragraph 12 of the JTWP decision.
-SB64 is the moment to correct that.

 Climate finance: Subnationals need direct, predictable access

-The Climate Finance Work Programme will hold a non-Party stakeholder engagement session at SB64.
-The LGMA’s message is straightforward: Advances in scaling climate finance will only deliver impact if they reach the governments on the frontlines of implementation.
+The Climate Finance Work Programme held a non-Party stakeholder engagement session at SB64.
+The LGMA’s message was straightforward: Advances in scaling climate finance will only deliver impact if they reach the governments on the frontlines of implementation.
 Subnational governments need direct, programmatic, and accessible pathways to climate finance, not indirect mentions in national frameworks.

 Multilevel governance and urbanization: Consolidating the gains